 In case of any discrepancy, a revaluation is done until a safe decision is taken.
 With the purpose of properly safeguarding the car against failure, it has surplus power as well as data input feeds so that the car can resume working in case of a single unit failure though it’s spare units.
 Through these abundant features the firm is ensuring that in case of an unanticipated failure, the car will be well equipped to avoid any accidents.

-These AI chips have been optimised to run at 2 GHz and perform 36 trillion operations per second, achieving this level of performance by dismissing all generic functions and channelling the focus on only the important ones.
+These AI chips have been optimized to run at 2 GHz and perform 36 trillion operations per second, achieving this level of performance by dismissing all generic functions and channeling the focus on only the important ones.
 Having taken over 14 months of severe research and involvement the chip was designed with Samsung now manufacturing the processor.
 The chip will be installed in both the new Tesla cars as well as the old models.

 Acknowledged as one of the most aggressive developers in the market, Tesla has always been a firm that has made data collection and analysis the biggest wielded weapon for everything it does.
 When it came to developing their own chips, they made no exception.
-Artificial intelligence and data analysis has enabled the company to design autonomous cars with the potential to revolutionise the way we drive cars.
+Artificial intelligence and data analysis has enabled the company to design autonomous cars with the potential to revolutionize the way we drive cars.

 What is the OpenAI GPT-3?READ MORE